mongodb/mongo-go-driver/data/crud/README.rst

 Test Runner Implementation
 ==========================

-This section provides guidance for implementing a test runner.
+This section provides guidance for implementing a test runner for legacy-v1 and legacy-v2 tests.
+See the `unified test format spec <../../../../unified-test-format/unified-test-format.rst>`_ for how to run tests under
+``unified/``.

 Before running the tests: